Neighborhood Park Development

 Frisco has more than 90 miles of Hike and Bike Trails developed throughout the City.
 Work will continue to connection of many of these trails.
 The overall vision of the City's Hike and Bike Trails is outlined in the Hike and Bike Master Plan which is currently being updated, and once adopted, will be implemented over the next five years.

 Dominion Trails Final Master Plan (PDF)

 This project provides for the development of approximately 1.4 miles of trail found within the Dominion at Panther Creek development and will ultimately connect westward into the Latera subdivision.
 Connection between Panther Creek from Hillcrest Road and Preston Road.
-Construction is anticipated to begin the end of 2017 with completion expected in the fall of 2018.
+Construction of phase I is anticipated to begin in 2018 with completion near the end of 2018.

 Taychas Trail Extension (Phase III)

 Taychas Trail Extension Plan